caewok/fvtt-elevated-vision/README.md

 Scene elevation data save is triggered when leaving the canvas layer.

 # Token elevation
 A token is assumed to be "on the ground" if its current elevation is equal to that of the terrain.
-Elevation for this purpose is measured as the average of the elevation at each pixel underneath the token bounds.
+A setting allows the GM to decide if token elevation should be based on the average elevation under the token or on the point elevation at the token center.
 Elevation is always rounded to the nearest integer.

 If a token is "on the ground" and it moves to a new location, its elevation will be automatically adjusted to that of the new location.
 Tokens not "on the ground" will not have their elevation adjusted.

-Future improvements may add settings to allow the GM to toggle or adjust this behavior.

 # Token vision shadows
 Whenever a token is above a wall with a top height lower than the token vision elevation, the wall obscures the vision of the token for the area immediately next to the wall opposite the token.
 As the token approaches, that obscured area becomes smaller (think of approaching a cliff and being able to see more and more of what is directly below the cliff).
 A token whose vision is obscured by a wall can still view other tokens on the other side of the wall if those tokens are elevated to a point sufficiently high to be seen beyond the wall.